sylviasullivan/sylviasullivan.github.io/collaboration.md

 # Collaboration with the Chilean Antarctic Institute (INACH)

 In 2026, Juliana Mejia, a graduate student in our group traveled down to King George Island, Antarctica in February 2026 to help maintain the ground-based measurement site of the Chilean Antarctic Institute (INACH).
 They are measuring surface temperature and wind speeds, atmospheric fluxes, and aerosol properties along the Antarctic peninsula.
+INACH posted an article about her participation [here](https://www.inach.cl/monitorean-desde-la-antartica-el-impacto-global-del-humo-de-los-incendios-forestales/)!

 <div style="display: flex; gap: 10px; justify-content: center; flex-wrap: wrap;">
   <img src="/Photos/juliana-in-antarctica1.jpg" alt="Antarctica site 1" style="width: 32%;">